-In order to address potential conflicts of interest between or among BGC Partners, Cantor and their respective representatives and Newmark, Newmark's certificate of incorporation contains provisions regulating and defining the conduct of Newmark's affairs as they may involve BGC Partners and/or Cantor and their respective representatives, and Newmark's powers, rights, duties and liabilities and those of Newmark's representatives in connection therewith.
+In order to address potential conflicts of interest between or among BGC Partners, Cantor and their respective representatives and us, Newmark's certificate of incorporation contains provisions regulating and defining the conduct of Newmark's affairs as they may involve BGC Partners and/or Cantor and their respective representatives, and Newmark's powers, rights, duties and liabilities and those of Newmark's representatives in connection therewith.
 Newmark's certificate of incorporation provides that, to the greatest extent permitted by law, no Cantor Company or BGC Partners Company, each as defined below, or any of the representatives, as defined below, of a Cantor Company or BGC Partners Company will, in its capacity as Newmark's stockholder or affiliate, owe or be liable for breach of any fiduciary duty to Newmark or any of Newmark's stockholders.
-In addition, to the greatest extent permitted by law, none of any Cantor Company, BGC Partners Company or any of their respective representatives will owe any duty to refrain from engaging in the same or similar activities or lines of business as Newmark or Newmark's representatives or doing business with any of Newmark's representatives' clients or customers.
-If any Cantor Company, BGC Partners Company or any of their respective representatives acquires knowledge of a potential transaction or matter that may be a corporate opportunity (as defined below) for any such person, on the one hand, and Newmark or any of Newmark's representatives, on the other hand, such person will have no duty to communicate or offer such corporate opportunity to Newmark or any of Newmark's representatives, and will not be liable to Newmark, any of Newmark's stockholders or any of Newmark's representatives for breach of any fiduciary duty by reason of the fact that they pursue or acquire such corporate opportunity for themselves, direct such corporate opportunity to another person or do not present such corporate opportunity to Newmark or any of Newmark's representatives, subject to the requirement described in the following sentence.
-If a third party presents a corporate opportunity to a person who is both Newmark's representative and a representative of a BGC Partners Company and/or a Cantor Company, expressly and solely in such person's capacity as Newmark's representative, and such person acts in good faith in a manner consistent with the policy that such corporate opportunity belongs to us, then such person will be deemed to have fully satisfied and fulfilled any fiduciary duty that such person has to Newmark's representative with respect to such corporate opportunity, provided that any BGC Partners Company, any Cantor Company or any of their respective representatives may pursue such corporate opportunity if Newmark decide not to pursue such corporate opportunity.
+In addition, to the greatest extent permitted by law, none of any Cantor Company, BGC Partners Company or any of their respective representatives or lines of business as Newmark or Newmark's representatives or doing business with any of Newmark's representatives clients or customers.
+If any Cantor Company, BGC Partners Company or any of their respective representatives acquires knowledge of a potential transaction or matter that may be a corporate opportunity (as defined below) for any such person, on the one hand, and Newmark or any of Newmark's representatives, on the other hand, such person will have no duty to communicate or offer such corporate opportunity to Newmark's representatives for breach of any fiduciary duty by reason of the fact that they pursue or acquire such corporate opportunity for themselves, direct such corporate opportunity to another person or do not present such corporate opportunity to Newmark's representatives, such person or do not present such corporate opportunity to Newmark's representatives, such corporate opportunity to the regresentatives, such corporate opportunity to newmark's representatives, such corporate opportunity to such p following sentence.
+If a third party presents a corporate opportunity to a person who is both Newmark's representative and a representative of a BGC Partners Company and/or a Cantor Company, expressly and solely in such person's capacity as Newmark's representative, and such person acts in good faith in a manner consistent with the policy that such corporate opportunity belongs to us, then such person will be deemed to have fully satisfied and fulfilled any fiduciary duty that such person has to Newmark as Newmark's representative with respect to such corporate opportunity, provided that any BGC Partners Company, any Cantor

+Company or any of their respective representatives may pursue such corporate opportunity if Newmark decide not to pursue such corporate opportunity.